Yuki512/Agentic-Architect-Challenge/README.md

 - **Refund guardrail: Not applied**
   The email is classified as billing rather than a refund request.

-- **Response writer: DeepSeek**
-  DeepSeek asks the customer for the information needed to check both charges.

-- **FAQ evidence**
-  The billing FAQ explains what information to collect and how duplicate charges are handled.

 - **Final result: Draft ready**
   The system prepares a reply for the customer.